Wednesday, September 10, 2025

 “While their children remember their altars and their wooden images by the green trees on the high hills.”
 Jeremiah 17:2

-The Jamieson Fausset Brown Commentary says, “Instead of forsaking the idols of their fathers, the children kept them up.
-Proof their sin is graven in their hearts.”
-“The Hebrew word for ‘grove’ is Asherah.
-Groves refer to “images of Astarte” the goddess of the heavenly hosts, represented as a sacred tree.
-Astarte is the Hellenized (Greek) form of the goddess’s name, while Ashtaroth is the Hebrew plural form used in the Bible.
-The singular Hebrew form is Ashtoreth.
-Astarte is linked to the Mesopotamian goddess Ishtar, with shared associations with fertility, sexual love, and war.
-During the Hellenistic period, the Phoenician goddess ʿAštart (Astarte), a variant of the Ishtar figure, was identified with the Egyptian Isis.
-How crazy is it that as recent as the twenty-first century, people who identified as Isis were killing people who believe in the God of the Bible.
+The Jamieson Fausset Brown Commentary says, “Astarte is the Hellenized (Greek) form of Ashtoreth.
+Astarte relates to the Mesopotamian goddess Ishtar with shared associations with fertility, sexual love, and war.
+Ishtar is identified with Egypt’s Isis.”
+How crazy is it that in the 21st century, people who identified as Isis killed people who believe in the God of the Bible.

 “O My mountain in the field, I will give as plunder your wealth, all your treasures, and your high places of sin within all your borders.”
 Jeremiah 17:3

-“And you, even yourself, shall let go of your heritage which I gave you; and I will cause you to serve your enemies in the land which you do not know; for you have kindled a fire in My anger which shall burn forever.”
+“And you, even yourself, shall let go of your heritage which I gave you.
+And I will cause you to serve your enemies in the land which you do not know.
+For you have kindled a fire in My anger which shall burn forever.”
 Jeremiah 17:4

-They will not be able to hold onto their heritage no matter how hard they try to do so.
+The Jews will not be able to hold onto their heritage no matter how hard they try to do so.
 The fire of the Lord’s anger would refine them as a smelter’s fire removes dross from gold.
 What no caring prophet could do with words, God would do with pain.

 “Thus says the Lord: cursed is the man who trusts in man and makes flesh his strength, whose heart departs from the Lord.
 For he shall be like a shrub in the desert, and shall not see when good comes, but shall inhabit the parched places in the wilderness, in a salt land which is not inhabited.”
 Jeremiah 17:5-6